Lecture 2: Model Selection and Multinomial Logistic Regression

 Nevertheless, this GLM has an important limitation: it is restricted to a Bernoulli trial with only two classes (success or failure).

-Then, we might wonder: what if we have more than two classes in the categorical response?
+What if we have more than two classes in the categorical response?

 Let us pave the way to two new GLMs to address this matter: Multinomial and Ordinal Logistic regressions.

-3. Multinomial Logistic Regression#
+5 Multinomial Logistic Regression

 Multinomial Logistic regression is a maximum likelihood-based GLM that addresses inferential (and predictive!) inquiries where the response is categorical and nominal.
 To illustrate the use of this GLM, let us introduce an adequate dataset.

-Copyright © 2024 Spotify AB.
+Copyright © 2026 Spotify AB.

 Spotify is a registered trademark of the Spotify Group.